fhlasek/SmarterPrinter/README.md

 All details of the server configuration are located in [server/](./server/) folder.

-> Why not use an open source home automation solution like Home Assistant or openHAB?
+> Why not use an open-source home automation solution like Home Assistant or openHAB?

-- The TIG stack is extremely lightweight, running even on the cheapest VPC instance ulike most of the other bespoke solutions.
+- The TIG stack is extremely lightweight, running even on the cheapest VPC instance unlike most of the other bespoke solutions.
 - The proposed architecture is very customisable as all of the used components are completely generic.